30 Fun & Free Things to do in Austin

 You have to see 6th to believe it.

-A main street lined with bars, bars and more bars (and the occasional pizza shop) make up this high energy area.
+A main street lined with bars, bars, and more bars (and the occasional pizza shop) makes up this high-energy area.

-Sticky floors, rooftops bars and lit up retro signs – Dirty 6th tends to be avoided by locals but something first time visitors should see for themselves.
+Sticky floors, rooftop bars, and lit-up retro signs – Dirty 6th tends to be avoided by locals but is something first-time visitors should see for themselves.

 SoCo

-Another famous street and neighborhood you’ll want to devote an hour of wandering to is South Congress.
+South Congress is another famous street and neighborhood you’ll want to devote an hour of wandering to.

-This upmarket street is a vast contrast to the dingier Dirty 6th!
+This upmarket street is a stark contrast to the dingier Dirty 6th!

-Dotted along SoCo you’ll find brunch spots like South Congress Cafe for biscuits, cowboy boots shops like at Allens and take out ice-cream at Big Top Candy Store.
+Dotted along SoCo, you’ll find brunch spots like South Congress Cafe for biscuits, cowboy boots shops like Allens, and take-out ice cream at Big Top Candy Store.

-While you’ll need a little pocket money to really enjoy SoCo, you can get by not spending a penny if you are there to just to people watch as you walk down it.
+While you’ll need a little pocket money to enjoy SoCo, you can get by not spending a penny if you are there just to people-watch as you walk down it.

 Look out for the topless dude on a horse.